rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update Asset Group Search Criteria

-Update the search criteria for an existing asset group
+This action is used to update the search criteria for an existing asset group

 ##### Input